u8array/ordforraad/README.md

 I've been using Anki for years.
 Back when I was still working through textbooks, making cards by hand was fine.
 You encounter maybe a dozen new words per session and writing them out takes a few minutes.

 Reading native content online is different.
-Words come constantly, and stopping to manually create a card for each one breaks the flow enough that you stop doing it.
-I kept telling myself I'd write them later, from memory.
-Across several languages, I never once actually did.
+For each unknown word you look it up, switch to Anki, create the card, and then try to find where you were.
+The lookup was always fine.
+The card creation was the part that felt like extra work.

 So I built this.
 Right-click any word on any page and a complete card comes back: translation, pronunciation, grammar notes, an example sentence in context, a memory tip.
 When you have enough cards, export to Anki and start reviewing.